MehranZdi/Image_Denoising/README.md

 ```

 ### A function for creating pool layers
-As you can find out from function's name, it's for making pool layers(red arrows).
+As you can find out from the following function's name, it's for making pool layers(red arrows).

 ```python
 def pool_maker(skip, pool_size=(2,2), dropout_prob=0.1):